 In September 2014, Mr. Justice Hogan in the High Court gave his decision on the appeal.
 He found that the Ombudsman’s decision was based on ‘a serious and significant error, or series of errors’ and could not be allowed to stand.
 Consequently, he ordered that the Ombudsman re-determine the case in line with his decision.
 This, in effect, represented a significant victory for the Millars and would have resulted in potentially severe losses for any bank who had increased interest rates on the variable rate loans during that period.
 In point of fact, it was common for banks to do so as they were losing vast sums of money on tracker mortgages which they needed to recover elsewhere.
 They did so by raising their variable rates.

 Following the decision, both the bank and the Ombudsman appealed Mr. Justice Hogan’s decision to the Court of Appeal, which heard the appeal in February 2015.
 It is expected to give its decision shortly.

 If the Court of Appeal were to uphold the High Court’s decision, it would be a huge blow to any bank that had raised their variable interest rates in the period from 2008 onward.
 It could open the door for the many hundreds of thousands of customers to reclaim overpaid interest and to require their banks to set future variable rates at a level in line with the general interest rate.

-Contact Eoin McGlinchey by email or FREEphone Coleman Legal Partners on 1800 844 104 to discuss your requirements.
+Contact Coleman Legal by email or FREEphone on 1800 844 104 to discuss your requirements.